New71k/DDoSBlitz/Documentation.md

 3. **Install Required Packages**

-   Install `git` and `clang` which are needed to clone and compile the DDoSBlitz tool:
+   Install `git` and `clang`, which are needed to clone and compile the DDoSBlitz tool:

    ```bash
    pkg install git